Hiroko103/custom-filesystem/README.md

 ## Benchmarking

 If you create a file called 'benchmark' through the FTP interface, it will create a file with the size of around 6,5 MB.
 During the operation, it will print log messages about how much data was transferred in a given time.
+At the end of the operation, the benchmark file is automatically removed.

 ## License